nasa/fprime/docs/UsersGuide/best/hub-pattern.md

 ## Generic Hub

 There is now a standard implementation of the hub pattern.
-The [GenericHub](../api/c++/html/svc_generic_hub.html) is an implementation of the hub pattern that passes through F´ ports and `Fw::Buffer`s.
+The [GenericHub](../api/c++/html/svc_generic_hub.html) is an implementation of the hub pattern that passes through F´ ports and `Fw::Buffer` instances.